 Ecology Project International (EPI) has compiled a list of tips and resources that can help you get the experience and skills you need to get into the program of your dreams—or find work in environmental studies and conservation.

 No other experience can make your application shine as much as doing real wildlife research.
 Going on a field science expedition, working with wildlife, assisting scientists, collecting critical data, helping to save endangered species: most people don’t get those kinds of experiences until grad school.

 If you can find a way to get real research experience, you’ll be taking an important step toward getting accepted to the program of your dreams.

 So, where can you get that kind of experience?

-Nonprofit organizations and government agencies like the Bureau of Land Management (BLM), United States Forest Service (USFS), United States Fish & Wildlife Service (USFWS), national parks, state parks, and even your local Parks and Recreation Department may offer internships that can give you on the ground experience in environmental restoration or ecological forestry.
+Nonprofit organizations and government agencies like the Bureau of Land Management (BLM), United States Forest Service (USFS), United States Fish & Wildlife Service (USFWS), national parks, state parks, and even your local Parks and Recreation Department may offer internships that can give you on the ground experience in wildlife biology, environmental restoration, or ecological forestry.

 Working on a service-learning project can help you stand out among other applicants in ecology and environmental studies—and it’s a chance to help the planet too!

 Have you volunteered with someone in your family to clean up the park?
 Have you pulled invasive weeds with a nonprofit?
 Maybe you’ve organized a beach or river clean-up for your community.
 All of these volunteer activities highlight your authentic passion for the natural world, and that you are already walking the talk.

 What if you don’t have any service-learning experience?
 Check out our blog on service learning and how you can find a good project.